solana-developers/solana-cookbook/id/getting-started/installation.md

 ### Wallet-Adapter

-Berikut ini adalah koleksi dari berbagai library yang bisa membantu untuk bootstrap koneksi wallet di dalam Solana yang disebut dengan wallet-adapter.
+There is a collection of libraries that can help bootstrap wallet connections within Solana called wallet-adapter.
-Saat ini paket library ini bisa digunakan di dalam Svelte, Angular, Vue.js, dan React.
-Wallet-adapter bisa mempercepat integerasi dApp dengan wallet-wallet anda dengan lebih cepat seperti [Phantom](https://phantom.app/), [Solflare](https://solflare.com/), dan banyak lagi.
+Currently the package supports use within Svelte, Angular, Vue.js, and React.
+Wallet-adapter can quickstart your dApp integration with wallets like [Phantom](https://phantom.app/), [Solflare](https://solflare.com/), and more.

-Anda bisa mengunduh library ini dengan cara berikut :
+You can install this library with the following:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>